nalgeon/howto/README.md

 ## Configuration

 Howto is configured using environment variables.
-It can use cloud AIs or local Ollama models (coming soon).
+It can use cloud AIs or local Ollama models.

 Cloud AI providers charge for using their API, except for Gemini, which offers a free plan but may use your data in their products.
 Ollama is free without conditions but uses your machine's CPU or GPU resources.